CONVEX

 What Is Gamma Scalping?

 Gamma scalping is the practice of dynamically rebalancing the delta hedge of an options position in response to moves in the underlying asset, specifically designed to monetize realized volatility.
-A trader who is long gamma—typically through long straddles, strangles, or calls/puts—has a delta that changes as the underlying moves.
-Each time the underlying rallies, the position's delta becomes positive; the trader sells the underlying to re-neutralize.
-When the underlying falls, the delta becomes negative; the trader buys.
-This mechanical buy-low/sell-high pattern generates scalping profits.
+A trader who is long gamma, typically through long straddles, strangles, or vanilla calls/puts, holds a delta that changes continuously as the underlying moves.
+When the underlying rallies, the position's delta turns positive; the trader sells the underlying to re-neutralize.
+When the underlying falls, the delta turns negative; the trader buys.
+This mechanical buy-low/sell-high cycle generates scalping profits that compound across every oscillation.

-The strategy is a direct bet on the relationship between realized volatility (RV) and implied volatility (IV).
-If RV > IV, the scalping profits exceed the theta (daily time decay) paid to hold the long options position, and the trade is profitable.
-If RV < IV—i.e., the market moves less than the options priced in—theta decay exceeds scalping gains and the position loses.
+The strategy is fundamentally a bet on the spread between realized volatility (RV) and implied volatility (IV).
+If RV exceeds IV, the cumulative scalping profits outpace the theta (daily time decay) paid to hold the long options position, and the trade profits.
+If RV falls short of IV, the market moves less than the options priced in, theta decay overwhelms the hedge rebalancing gains and the position bleeds.
+The size of the gamma position itself determines sensitivity: a trader long 100 at-the-money contracts has roughly 100× the scalping potential, and 100× the theta exposure, of a single-contract position.

 Why It Matters for Traders

-Gamma scalping is not just a strategy—it is a market microstructure force.
-When options market makers sell options to clients and hedge their resulting short gamma exposure, their dynamic hedging creates systematic order flow.
-If a market maker is short gamma near a large strike, they must buy the underlying as it rises and sell as it falls, amplifying directional moves.
-This is the mechanical underpinning of gamma squeeze dynamics.
+Gamma scalping is not merely a proprietary strategy, it is a market microstructure force that shapes intraday equity and futures price dynamics.
+When options market makers sell options to end clients and hedge their resulting short gamma exposure, their mechanical rebalancing creates persistent, directional order flow.
+A dealer short gamma near a heavily populated strike must buy the underlying as it rises above that strike and sell as it falls below, mechanically amplifying directional price swings.
+This self-reinforcing feedback loop is the structural underpinning of gamma squeeze dynamics, most visibly demonstrated during the January 2021 meme-stock episode when concentrated call buying in names like GME forced dealers into parabolic delta-hedging purchases.

-Conversely, when dealers are long gamma (net long options from clients who are buying puts or calls), their hedging activity dampens volatility—they sell into rallies and buy dips, compressing the range.
-Understanding the aggregate dealer gamma exposure across the options chain allows macro and equity traders to anticipate whether liquidity will amplify or absorb directional moves.
+Conversely, when dealers accumulate long gamma positions, typically from clients aggressively buying protective puts, their hedging dampens realized volatility.
+They sell into rallies and buy dips across the options chain, compressing the intraday range and acting as a mechanical stabilizer.
+Understanding the aggregate dealer gamma exposure across the options strip allows macro, equity, and systematic traders to form informed views on whether near-term liquidity will amplify or absorb directional moves, often with more precision than purely directional sentiment indicators.

 How to Read and Interpret It

-Practitioners assess gamma scalping opportunity using the vol carry, defined as IV minus RV, typically expressed as an annualized percentage.
-A vol carry of –5 volatility points (IV = 20, RV = 25) favors long gamma scalping; a vol carry of +5 (IV = 20, RV = 15) favors selling options and collecting theta.
+Practitioners assess gamma scalping opportunity through the lens of volatility carry, defined as IV minus realized volatility, expressed in annualized percentage points.
+A vol carry of −5 points (IV = 20%, RV = 25%) strongly favors long gamma scalping; a carry of +5 points (IV = 20%, RV = 15%) favors selling options and collecting theta passively.

 Historical Context